TOP 20 SOCIAL MEDIA ANALYTICS TOOLS FOR 2013

 All Facebook Stats

-TwitSprout is a ridiculously easy to use analytics tool that streamlines the analytics process.
-Not only can you measure your Twitter and Facebook accounts, but also your competitor’s activity so you know what you’re up against.
+TwitSprout is ridiculously easy to use an analytics tool that streamlines the analytics process.
+Not only can you measure your Twitter and Facebook accounts, but also your competitor’s activity, so you know what you’re up against.
 You’ll even get updates when retweets or followers are increasing or decreasing at an abnormal level.
 For the free “Sapling” account, you can only monitor three Twitter accounts.
-However if you opt for their most popular option called Hickory, you can monitor twenty social accounts with competitive tracking, Twitter accounts, Facebook Pages, and custom branding.
+However, if you opt for their most popular option called Hickory, you can follow twenty social accounts with competitive tracking, Twitter accounts, Facebook Pages, and custom branding.
 If you’re an agency and you have a lot of accounts to track, the Redwood option lets you manage 60 social accounts with all the same benefits of the Hickory option.

 Cost: Free… for now.

-Initially a service for merchants, SumAll has launched a new social metrics system that tracks how social media impacts a company’s e-commerce.
-While this service is still brand new, and only links up Facebook and Twitter profiles, it does provide valuable insight for companies based on information pulled in from Google Analytics, eBay, PayPal, Shopify, Big Commerce and Magneto.
-SumAll says their client Diamond Candles has more than 143,000 likes on Facebook, and estimates that each engagement was worth once cent and every advocacy was valued at $1.07.
+Initially, a service for merchants, SumAll has launched a new social metrics system that tracks how social media impacts a company’s e-commerce.
+While this service is still brand new, and only links up to Facebook and Twitter profiles, it does provide valuable insight for companies based on information pulled in from Google Analytics, eBay, PayPal, Shopify, Big Commerce, and Magneto.
+SumAll says their client Diamond Candles has more than 143,000 likes on Facebook and estimates that each engagement was worth once cent and every advocacy was valued at $1.07.
 So if you’re an e-commerce company and you want to streamline your social engagement with your product revenue, SumAll is for you.
-Take advantage while it’s free, as a monthly fee will probably soon be charged for deeper analytics.
+Take advantage while it’s free, as a monthly fee will probably soon be charged for more in-depth analytics.

-Obviously Google Analytics had to be on this list.
-As one of the biggest presences on the internet, Google’s Analytics tool provides insights for users on the impact of social media on business goals and conversions.
+Google Analytics had to be on this list.
+As one of the most significant presences on the internet, Google’s Analytics tool provides insights for users on the impact of social media on business goals and conversions.
 You can see which conversions occurred due to referrals from social media sights, which social sources referred visitors, and what your visitors are sharing from your site.

-Like every other social media analyzer, PeerIndex measure interactions across the web to help you understand your impact in social media.
-However, PeerIndex goes a step further and helps you connect with like-minded people in order to spread the word about your brand or business.
-It starts out by calculating your impact and giving you a score.
+Like every other social media analyzer, PeerIndex measure interactions across the web to help you understand your impact on social media.
+However, PeerIndex goes a step further and enables you to connect with like-minded people to spread the word about your brand or business.
+It starts by calculating your impact and giving you a score.
 Then when you create more content, you earn better scores and rewards.
-Once you’ve started creating links with other people, you’ve connected with people who can help you spread the word about your business.
+Once you’ve begun creating links with other people, you’ve connected with people who can help you spread the word about your business.
 Simple as that!